civo/kubernetes-marketplace/libredb-studio/post_install.md

 ## Access

-An Ingress is created during installation.
-Open `http://libredb.YOUR_CLUSTER_ID.k8s.civo.com`, replacing YOUR_CLUSTER_ID with your cluster ID.
+An Ingress is created during installation, with a Let's Encrypt certificate issued by cert-manager.
+Open `https://libredb.YOUR_CLUSTER_ID.k8s.civo.com`, replacing YOUR_CLUSTER_ID with your cluster ID.
+The first request can take a minute while the certificate is issued.

 Sign in with `admin@libredb.org` and the admin password shown for this application in the Civo dashboard.